usnistgov/dioptra/docs/source/how-to/import-content/import-resources.rst

 Import Resources
 ================

-This how-to explains how to import Dioptra Resources (e.g. :ref:`Plugins <explanation-plugins>`, :ref:`Entrypoints <explanation-entrypoints>`, :ref:`Types <explanation-plugin-parameter-types>`) to a Dioptra deployment via an externally provided :ref:`Resource Import TOML <reference-resource-import-syntax>` file.
+This how-to explains how to import Dioptra resources, such as :ref:`Plugins <explanation-plugins>`, :ref:`Entrypoints <explanation-entrypoints>`, and :ref:`Types <explanation-plugin-parameter-types>`, into a deployment using an externally provided :ref:`Resource Import TOML <reference-resource-import-syntax>` file.

 Prerequisites